Books for Kids with Anxiety / Livres pour les enfants anxieux·sesSee more

 At the intersection of imagination, technology, the future and liberation (in the words of Ytasha L. Womack in her essay Afrofuturism), Afrofuturism makes it possible to envisage a future through the socio-cultural black experience.

 Here is a list of afroturist novels & essays by women.
+This list also includes a larger selection of nonfiction books about afrofuturism.

 To read while listening to Grace Jones, Janelle Monae and Sun Ra!